-British prime minister Theresa May will host Northern Irish businesspeople at 10 Downing Street on Thursday as part of her charm offensive to win support for the draft Brexit deal.
+UK prime minister Theresa May will host Northern Irish businesspeople at 10 Downing Street on Thursday as part of her charm offensive to win support for the draft Brexit deal.

 The event is being pitched as an opportunity for companies and industry groups to hear directly from Mrs May about how the draft agreement would work and to raise concerns about aspects of the deal.